 While the cash amount and time frame may differ depending on each situation, the end goal is to lessen the tension between you and the tenant and get them moved out of your property without any major damage occurring along the way.
 This may help them to stop seeing you as the enemy or by enabling them to move on to a different living situation, they may give up their “beef” with you because their need is satisfied.
 Some may feel like Cash for Keys is giving in to a bad tenant, but it can often keep worse damage from happening to your property.
 You may still have a messy clean-up, but that is better than your property being burnt down by an angry former tenant.

-Make a Cash for Keys Agreement
+2. Make a Cash for Keys agreement

 As part of your agreement, give the tenant a specific date by which they need to move out.
 Agree on a time to meet the tenant at the unit to verify the unit is in good condition.
-If the unit is still not in good shape, show the tenant what needs to be done and let them have another shot at passing your inspection in a couple hours.
+If the unit is still not in good shape, show the tenant what needs to be done and let them have another shot at passing your inspection in a couple of hours.

 Never give the tenant money until they are completely out and have turned over all keys.
 Bear in mind that you are likely dealing with someone who has hostility toward you, so don’t compromise your safety during this exchange.
 Having them sign a simple document that relinquishes their tenancy can also protect you in the event they accuse you of changing the locks on them at a later date.

 After the tenant has held up their end of the agreement, get them paid and thank them for a positive transaction.
 After they vacate, change the locks immediately!
 Secure all doors and windows and monitor the property more closely in the few weeks following.
-We have seen occurrences where tenants move out only to break in and cause damage (think stealing all appliances, furnace, copper water lines and electrical) a week or so later because their belongings are now out.
+We have seen occurrences where tenants move out only to break in and cause damage (think stealing all appliances, furnaces, copper water lines, and electrical) a week or so later because their belongings are now out.